Missouri Climate

 This month in numbers

-Missouri experienced its 2nd warmest March on record in 2026, with an average temperature of 11.72°C, a significant 5.1°C above the 1961–1990 baseline.
-Maximum temperatures also ranked as the 2nd highest for March, at 19.5°C, an anomaly of +6.7°C. Looking at the broader picture, the January–March 2026 period was the 4th warmest on record for average temperature and the 2nd warmest for maximum temperature.
-Globally, April 2026 was the 2nd warmest April for land temperatures, continuing a trend of elevated warmth.
+Missouri experienced its warmest April on record, with an average temperature of 16.67°C, an anomaly of +3.8°C compared to the 1961–1990 baseline.
+This marks the 1st warmest April in 77 years of records.
+The maximum temperature for April also ranked as the 3rd highest on record, reaching 23.11°C, an anomaly of +3.7°C. Looking at the broader seasonal picture, the February–April 2026 period was the 2nd warmest on record for average temperature, at 11.11°C, an anomaly of +4.4°C. The maximum temperature for this three-month period was the warmest on record, at 18.22°C, an anomaly of +5.4°C. Globally, April 2026 was the 2nd warmest April for land temperature, with an anomaly of +1.1°C.

 What changed